Cube (video game): Cube 2 Engine

 Cube 2: Sauerbraten, released in 2004, is the official successor of Cube.
-It uses an other engine, the Cube 2 Engine.
-Even if the earliest revisions of Cube 2 Engine were based on the Cube Engine, it became with time very different.
+It uses another engine, the Cube 2 Engine.
+While the earliest revisions of the Cube 2 Engine were based on code from the Cube Engine, with time it became very different.
 There are many differences between the Cube Engine and the Cube 2 Engine, including two major ones.

 One of these two major differences is the geometry.
-Unlike the Cube Engine, that has a 2.5D geometry, the Cube 2 Engine has a real 3D geometry.
+Unlike the Cube Engine, which has a 2.5D geometry, the Cube 2 Engine has a real 3D geometry.

 The other of these two differences is the fact that the source code is foldered.
-The code of the engine and the game specific code are in two different folders and a third folder contain shared code, allowing communication between the game specific code and the engine.
-This third folder is named shared and the one containing the engine is named engine. the name of the folder containing the game specific code is often the name of the game but not always.
+The code of the engine and the game specific code are in two different folders and a third folder contains shared code, allowing communication between the game specific code and the engine.
+This third folder is named shared and the one containing the engine is named engine.
+The name of the folder containing the game specific code is often the name of the game but not always.
 In the Cube 2: Sauerbraten source code, the one of Sauerbraten is named fpsgame and the one of Eisenstern (the RPG embryo that come with most releases of Cube 2: Sauerbraten) is named rpggame.
 Alongside these folders, there are other folders, containing libraries used by the engine, the game(s) or both.

 This does not prevent engine modifications.
-Blood Frontier then Red Eclipse (before the version 2.0 of Red Eclipse) used modded versions of the Cube 2 Engine.
-A part of the features of these modified versions, such as the rain particles effect, were later added to the official version of the engine.
+Blood Frontier, and later Red Eclipse (before the version 2.0 of Red Eclipse), used modded versions of the Cube 2 Engine.
+Some of the features of these modified versions, such as the rain particles effect, were later added to the official version of the engine.

 Tesseract

 Several forks of the Cube 2 Engine were made but only one of them is its official successor, Tesseract.
-This engine actually share its name with the game it was made for, unlike its predecessors (the Cube Engine was made for Cube and the Cube 2 Engine was made for Cube 2: Sauerbraten).
+This engine actually shares its name with the game it was made for, unlike its predecessors (the Cube Engine was made for Cube and the Cube 2 Engine was made for Cube 2: Sauerbraten).

 Others

-Cube was used in a computer science course at Brown University 2006.
+Cube was used in a computer science course at Brown University in 2006.